The critical CoHA of a quiver with potential: The critical CoHA as a shuffle algebra

-so that the shifts in the domain and the target of $\underline{\zeta}_T$ agree. \begin{proof} All of the $\xi_t$ are defined as follows.
-Firstly, we consider, for $V$ an arbitrary $\SG_{\gamma}$-equivariant vector space, the restriction map
+so that the shifts in the domain and the target of $\underline{\zeta}_{\Ts}$ agree --- this map does not involve a shift. \begin{proof} All of the $\xi_t$ are defined as the duals of the maps of Proposition \ref{invprop}.

-This defines a natural isomorphism of contravariant functors, since we always work over a field of characteristic zero.
-So we may interchange the operations of taking invariants and taking vector duals in the left hand column of (\ref{TtoHd}).
-Then, we take the duals of the maps of Proposition \ref{invprop}.

 We deal with the commutativity of the constituent squares one by one, working from top to bottom.